Buy Tickets Join our mail list Donate

 Berta Rojas with VCO Brian Ganz

-Internationally known classical guitarist Berta Rojas performs with the VCO. (photo by Lou Sica) Celebrated pianist Brian Ganz and Music Director Emil de Cou acknowledge a standing ovation. (photo by Lou Sica)
+Internationally known classical guitarist Berta Rojas performs with the VCO. (photo by Lou Sica) Celebrated pianist Brian Ganz and Former Music Director Emil de Cou acknowledge a standing ovation. (photo by Lou Sica)

 P.O.
 Box 7484, Alexandria, VA 22307-7484